-110.105.
-Prior to passage of the Voter Suppression Bill, a voter's request for a vote-by-mail ballot was valid for two general election cycles (or four years) unless the voter indicated that he or she would only like to receive a vote-by-mail ballot for certain elections.
+- 110. Prior to passage of the Voter Suppression Bill, a voter's request for a vote-by-mail ballot was valid for two general election cycles (or four years) unless the voter indicated that he or she would only like to receive a vote-by-mail ballot for certain elections.
 See Fla.
-Stat. § 101.62.

-111.106.
-Thus, for example, unless the voter requested otherwise, a Floridian requesting a vote-by-mail ballot to vote in the 2018 general election did not need to request another one for the 2020 general election; they received one automatically.
+Stat. § 101.62. - 111.
+Thus, for example, unless the voter requested otherwise, a Floridian requesting a vote-by-mail ballot to vote in the 2018 general election did not need to request another one for the 2020 general election; they received one automatically. - 112.

-112.107.
 The provision allowing a voter's vote-by-mail request to be valid for two general election cycles has been in place since 2007, when the Legislature sought to make it easier for voters to receive a vote-by-mail ballot and to reduce administrative burdens on the Supervisors.
 Florida voters were informed by the state that their requests for vote-by-mail ballots lasted four years and are now highly accustomed to making a single request for two general election cycles.

-113.108.
-The Voter Suppression Bill, however, now requires all voters to make new requests for vote-by-mail ballots every general election cycle, with the voter's request expiring at the end of each calendar year after a general election.2 are now accustomed to a two-cycle request; (b) Supervisors and other organizations like the League will incur significant costs to educate voters about the need to rerequest a vote-by-mail ballot for each general election cycle; and (c) processing the additional registrations will impose additional time and expense burdens on the Supervisors.
+- 113. The Voter Suppression Bill, however, now requires all voters to make new requests for vote-by-mail ballots every general election cycle, with the voter's request expiring at the end of each calendar year after a general election.2 - 114.
+The Legislature made this change despite the fact that (a) voters are now accustomed to a two-cycle request; (b) Supervisors and other organizations like the League will incur significant costs to educate voters about the need to re-request a vote-by-mail ballot for each general election cycle; and (c) processing the additional registrations will impose additional time and expense burdens on the Supervisors. - 115.
+As opponents of the bill testified during legislative hearings, so many Florida voters believe that their request is valid for two general election cycles that it is likely that some voters will not realize their request has expired until it is too late to receive a ballot for a coming election. - 116.
+No government interest sufficiently justifies purging Floridians' standing vote-by-mail requests.
+As the Supervisors testified, this change will only increase administrative costs, forcing the Supervisors to effectively enter twice as many requests for vote-by-mail ballots and to educate their voters about the change.